 After serving Williams from 1897 to 1921, Barrett spent the remainder of his life with Columbia.
 The Big Apple’s sportswriters took to this genial, colorful, entertaining character.
 Upon Barrett’s death, Irving Marsh of the New York Herald-Tribune paid an especially vivid tribute.
 Marsh called Doc “one of the last of a fast-vanishing breed of men who inhabited college athletics in the early part of the [20th] century.
 They were, in addition to being trainers and conditioners, morale men, men the athletes loved to have around because, as Barrett expressed it, they were ribbers as well as rubbers.”

-Charles Edward Barrett was born in Worcester, Massachusetts, children of Michael and Ann.
+Charles Edward Barrett was born in Worcester, Massachusetts, child of Michael and Ann.
 He played football and other sports as a lad.
 In 1894, still a teenager, he embarked on his life’s work.
 At first he devoted his efforts mainly to bicycle racers, although he also worked with football and basketball teams.
 In 1897 he drew broader attention as the Worcester High School crew, which he had trained and conditioned, won the national intermediate eight-oar championship in Philadelphia.

 Shortly thereafter, Barrett went to Williams.
 There is strong reason to believe that he connected with major-league baseball through Hall of Fame pitcher Jack Chesbro.
 Chesbro was a native of North Adams, Massachusetts, just east of Williamstown in the far northwestern corner of the state.
 In January 1905 Sporting Life observed, “Chesbro takes excellent care of himself up in the winter in North Adams.
 He is a stickler for exercise.”
 Not only was Barrett right next door, he too had a connection to North Adams.
 In fact, in 1927, Columbia’s alumni newsletter wrote that he was from there.